• Skip to primary navigation

 James Wu talks about the missteps we can make on LinkedIn.
 While some might be simply embarrassing, others can get you fired.
 For instance, talking about confidential information is a firing offense no matter where it happens.
 Posting negativity can also get you fired, because there are anti-bullying and other workplace policies that can trip you up in this situation.
 Lastly, be sure to avoid showing disloyalty toward your employer.
 This can include endorsing former coworkers who were fired, or openly looking for a new job.
 Both of these are bad form, and the endorsements can also violate company policy.
 Best to avoid it.

-Grab my Free LinkedIn Ebook!
+Download My Free LinkedIn Ebook!

 What is a LinkedIn LION?